Edward J. Balleisen

 Edward J. Balleisen is an American academic.
-He is a professor of History at Duke University, and the author or editor of several books.
+He is a professor of History and vice provost of interdisciplinary studies at Duke University, and the author or editor of several books.

 Early life

 After growing up in Louisville, Kentucky, Edward Balleisen graduated from Princeton University, where he earned a bachelor of arts degree in 1987.
 He earned an MPhil and a PhD from Yale University, in 1992 and 1995 respectively.
 From 1995 to 1997, he held a postdoctoral fellowship and teaching post at the University of the Witwatersrand in Johannesburg, South Africa.
 Balleisen has taught at Duke University since 1997.

 Career

 A professor of history and public policy at Duke University, Balleisen has written two historical monographs, coedited two interdisciplinary books, and edited a three-volume interdisciplinary research collection.
 He is also Duke's vice provost for interdisciplinary studies.

 According to David Rossell in the Journal of the Early Republic, in his first book, Navigating Failure: Bankruptcy and Commercial Society in Antebellum America, Balleisen "seeks to show how bankruptcy both sprang from and helped shape commerce during the antebellum period."
 Rossell added that the book "is worth reading if only for its fascinating description of business life in America from 1820 to 1860."
 In The Florida Historical Quarterly, Tony A. Freyer highlighted the "considerate detail" in Balleisen's analysis as well as his "richly textured narrative", which be characterized as "balanced."
 His second book, Fraud: An American History from Barnum to Madoff, published in 2017, focuses on the history of business fraud and policy responses to commercial deception in the United States.
 In the Chicago Review of Books, Dean Jobb called Fraud “an ambitious exploration of two centuries’ worth of swindles, bogus stock schemes and corporate crime” with “plenty of shady characters and ingenious fraudulent schemes” to engage readers.

 Balleisen is coeditor of Policy Shock: Recalibrating Risk and Regulation after Oil Spills, Nuclear Accidents, and Financial Crises, published in 2017, which explores the ways in which industrialized democracies have reshaped their regulatory institutions following major crises.